-In addition to the Code of Conduct, our direct procurement and supplier quality employees are required to complete annual training focused on the prevention of human rights abuses in our supply chain.
+In addition to the Code of Conduct certification and Supplier Code training, our direct procurement and supplier quality employees are required to complete annual training focused on the prevention of human rights abuses in our supply chain.
 This training focuses on the forms of human rights abuse, prevalence, risk factors, identification, and reporting mechanisms with the expectation that procurement personnel monitor Stryker's suppliers and are vigilant during any visits to a supplier facility.
-In 2022, 98.8 percent of these employees completed the training.
+In 2023, 98 percent of these employees completed the training.